-What Sharing Life friends can look for in:
+What Sharing Life friends should look for:

-- Parents and guardians: Parents can give day-to-day insights on what the child is experiencing, and other factors that could impact the child's faith formation. - Church leaders: Church leaders need to give clarity in the biblical mandate of discipleship and how they as individuals can contribute to it. - Ministry leaders: Ministry leaders usually are the primary teachers of faith understanding and knowledge.
-By knowing what's being taught, the Sharing Life friend can help the student unpack it and make it applicable.
+- Parents and guardians: Parents can give day-to-day insights on what their children are experiencing and other factors that could impact these children's faith formation. - Church leaders: Church leaders need to give clarity in the biblical mandate of discipleship and how they as individuals can contribute to it. - Ministry leaders: Ministry leaders are usually the primary teachers of faith understanding and knowledge.
+By knowing what's being taught, the Sharing Life friends can help the students unpack the teachings and help make them applicable to the students.